sasikant07/Data-Structures/README.md

 # Space Complexity for the graph.
  -> If asked sparse graph then it would be better to use Adjancency List and the space complexity is @(n+2e).

- -> If asked about dense graph then it would be better to use Adjancency matrix and the space complexity is @(n^2).
+ -> If asked about dense(complete) graph then it would be better to use Adjancency matrix and the space complexity is @(n^2).